urbaman/HomeLab/Kubernetes/Traefik/readme.md

 To reach high availability we need an external tool for SSL cert management (cert-manager is the one we choose)

-In the traefik.yaml values file, add/change theese values to reach high availability, do not execute the changes for TLS management, as indicated:
+In the traefik.yaml values file, add/change these values to reach high availability, do not execute the changes for TLS management, as indicated:

 ```yaml
 # We want an highly available Traefik